chriszuercher/quPy/README.md

   yet.
 This needs to be implemented in qunetworkhandler.py where the events from the MIDI-parser are dealt with

-* Reading large amounts of MIDI data fro the net is slow.
+* Reading large amounts of MIDI data from the net is slow.
 This is while receiving the status dump after connecting takes quite a while. qunetworkhandler.py could probably have a better implementation for reading the data other than bytewise.